 Well, yes, and no. Of course, you must put your family first and deal with the issues that you are facing, but in the midst of the difficulty, taking time to focus on others can actually be part of your healing.

-Every Wednesday we serve at our church with the middle and high school students.
 During this particularly down week, we did as we usually do and went to church on Wednesday night.
 For 2.5 hours we were wrapped up in loving people, so much so that we totally forgot our own problems.
-As we walked to our car that night, we felt light-hearted, and it occurred to me that focusing on others instead of our own problem is very healing.
+As we walked to our car that night, we felt light-hearted, and it occurred to me that focusing on others instead of our own problems is very healing.

 Try this in your own family.
 Look for opportunities for your kids to get their minds off their own problems by helping others.
 There is power in being compassionate, for those you are loving and for you.